mgoellnitz/dinistiq/index.md

 think of.
 After some months of use, I now can invite other users to take a look at it and try it in their own projects.

-Also this text gives you a "why" on the use of the JSR 330 annotations for Dependency Injection.
+Also this text gives you a "why" on the use of the JSR330 annotations for Dependency Injection.
 It simply makes your code even more reusable in case your development or deployment environment changes.